 - A. Getting Started

 - B. Planning and Building Your Budget

 - C. General Suggestions and Considerations

 - D. Developing the Budget Narrative

 - E. Common Budgeting Problems

 - F. Working with Collaborators

 - G. Grant Policies

 - H. Glossary of Budget Terms

 A. GETTING STARTED

-The funding opportunity announcement, application package, or the funder's website will provide you with the guidelines needed to get started on your grant project budget.
-Below are the basic steps in the budget development process.
+The funding opportunity announcement, application package, or the funder's website will provide you with the information below that is needed to get started.

-1. Determine the funder's budget parameters.
+1. Determine the funder's budget criteria.